-Annual Pass Break Even point: basic pass – The pass pays off on your third visit for adult and senior passes and the 2nd for child passes. more pass options are available.
-Annual Pass with rides – if you plan on going twice and getting a ride pass both times, you are better off buying an annual pass.
+Annual Pass Break Even point: basic pass – The pass pays off on your third visit for adult, child and youth passes. more pass options are available including a family pass for up to 4 children.

 Food Services: There are different food options inside the park as well as just before you enter the gates.
 You can also bring your own food and have a picnic.

 Stay Length: Expect to spend at least a couple of hours.
 You could easily spend all day.